 That’s why I am so thankful that I bought a Kreg Jig when I was setting foot into the great adventurous world of do-it-yourself.
 This simple pocket hole jig is the best pocket hole joinery tool on the market, is very easy to use and has helped me make a number of useful and pretty projects for my home.
 I’d say it’s one of the most valuable tools in my garage!
 This post contains affiliate links for your convenience.

 10 Amazing Kreg Jig Projects

 This chalk and chalk board eraser holder (tutorial here) is one of my most favorite projects.
-It’s so simple because it just uses 2 pieces of scrap wood and 2 kreg screws.
+It’s so simple because it just uses 2 pieces of scrap wood and 2 kreg pocket holes and screws.
 And it keeps my chalk and eraser right next to my chalkboard for easy access!
 I love not having to go rummage around in the “junk drawer” or go to the art cabinet if I want to use a piece of chalk!
 Oh, and it’s cute, too!
 When form meets function, that’s a win in my book.

 Open shelves are all the rage these days and I don’t think they are going anywhere soon.
 The awesome thing about them is not only are they function and pretty, but they are fairly easy to install!
 These DIY Floating Wooden Shelves from Shanty 2 Chic are perfect to the beginner DIYer.
 I love them in the bathroom.
 And come to think of it, I have the perfect spot for them in my bathroom! #wheelsalwaysturning

 This adorable and simple DIY Farmhouse Wood Box is the perfect centerpiece filled with mason jars and flowers.
 Or you could use it with mason jars for bathroom essential storage or in the kitchen.
 The possibilities are endless and it’s so easy to make.
 It’s my favorite simple DIY project this year!